 However, depending on the reason for the injections and the person’s response, Botulinum toxin can cause some unwanted effects, including:

 - mild pain, swelling, or bruising around the injection site

 - temporary unwanted weakness or paralysis in nearby muscles

-Some people receiving injections of botulinum toxin type A develop antibodies to the toxin that make subsequent treatments ineffective.
+Also, some people receiving injections of Botulinum toxin type A develop antibodies to the toxin that make subsequent treatments ineffective.

-If someone wants to try Botox, they can speak to their healthcare provider about the safety, risks, costs, and other considerations.
+If someone wants to try Botox, it is a good idea to speak to a healthcare provider about the risks, costs, and other considerations.